lvainio/executable-tutorial-dd2482/gosec/step3/step3.md

 `mkdir -p .github/workflows && touch .github/workflows/gosec-security-scan.yml`{{exec}}

 Then we need to define when this workflow should be executed.
 In this example we want the workflow to automatically execute when new code is pushed to the main branch of the repository.
 The `on` keyword is used to tell GitHub which event we want the workflow to trigger on.
-In this case, the `push` event on the `main` branch.
+In our case it will be the `push` event on the `main` branch.
 Run the following command to add the event trigger in our workflow:

 ```
 echo "name: Gosec Security Scan